satyrius/mtgforge/README.md

     ./manage.py fetch_gatherer
     # Partial load.
 Get only particular set (e.g. Zendikar)
     ./manage.py fetch_gatherer zen

-    # Then run some postprocessing
+Then run some postprocessing. *It is optional but adviced if you want to all go faster.*

     ./manage.py parse_face_type
-    # Download art
     ./manage.py fetch_scans
+    ./manage.py generate_thumbnails

 To build full text search engine do: